The crisis is evolving, but resolution is slow.

-We believe that Land Bank is a vital and necessary role player in South Africa’s agricultural sector.
-We believe that the government, likewise, considers it to be a strategic contributor to agricultural development.
+We believe that Land Bank is a vital and necessary role player in South Africa’s agricultural sector and that the government, likewise, considers it to be a strategic contributor to agricultural development.
 Land Bank has a long history of operations and, post its restructure in 2006 to 2007, has shown itself to be largely self-sustaining, profitable, and with a suitable credit focus.

-Taking on board the current news, the rising arrears in Land Bank’s loan book, its capital position and funding profile, our provisional view (albeit based on incomplete information, which could change as the story evolves and additional facts come to light) is that Land Bank is currently suffering from an acute liquidity crisis - and not a solvency crisis.
+Taking on board the current news, the rising arrears in Land Bank’s loan book, its capital position and the current status of Land Bank’s plans to resolve its defaults, its liquidity position and longer-term liability profile, our prevailing view (albeit based on information available to date, which could change as the story evolves and additional facts come to light) is that Land Bank continues to suffer from an acute liquidity crisis - and not a solvency crisis.
 The former is more resolvable than the latter.

 However we also note, that a sustained liquidity crisis can (and does, if left unresolved) shift into a solvency crisis due the degrading quality of the underlying receivables book.
 Currently roughly 27% of agricultural debt in South Africa is supported by Land Bank making them a significant role-player in our agricultural sector.
 The risks of Land Bank not functioning effectively are dire and include a possible increase in food inflation, as the country becomes increasingly reliant on imported foods.
 In the current COVID-19 crisis and with global supply chains being disrupted, supply side risks are real.
-In the absence of adequate funding from the Land Bank, emerging farmers don’t have access to the capital needed to transition into established commercial farmers.
+In the absence of adequate funding from the Land Bank and certainty about the timely resolution of the current situation, emerging farmers don’t have access to the capital needed to transition into established commercial farmers.
 The Land Bank therefore plays a critical role in growing and broadening the South African commercial farming base and therefore securing the current and long-term food security of the country.

 What is needed?

-Land Bank’s situation is fast-moving.
-This note is based on information on hand at the time of writing, and we will endeavour to update it as and when circumstances change.
+This note is based on information we have at the time of writing, and we will endeavour to update it as and when circumstances change.